The Renewable Energy Law Review: South Africa

-Transfer of control and the assignment of a licence issued in respect of Licensed Activities, including generation licences issued to IPPs, are restricted by conditions imposed on the licensee by NERSA.5 Accordingly, each licence must be reviewed on a case-by-case basis to determine what specific approvals are required for its transfer.
-However, the Electricity Regulation Act generally provides that a licensee may not cede or transfer its powers or duties under a licence to any other person without the prior consent of NERSA.
-The transfer of control and the assignment of licences issued to IPPs are further regulated by the implementation agreement between the South African DoE and the IPP; that agreement provides for, inter alia, government support for the development and financing of relevant IPP projects.
+Transfer of control and the assignment of a licence issued in respect of licensed activities, including generation licences issued to IPPs, are restricted by conditions imposed on the licensee by NERSA.
+Accordingly, each licence must be reviewed on a case-by-case basis to determine what specific approvals are required for its transfer.
+However, the ERA generally provides that a licensee may not cede or transfer its powers or duties under a licence to any other person without the prior consent of NERSA.
+The transfer of control and the assignment of licences issued to IPPs are further regulated by the implementation agreement between the South African DMRE and the IPP; that agreement provides for, inter alia, government support for the development and financing of relevant IPP projects.

 The initial IRP sets out the South African government's strategy for the establishment of new generation and transmission capacity for the country for the period 2010 to 2030.
 It calls for the doubling of the country's electricity capacity from its 2010 level of 238,272GWh, using a diverse mixture of energy sources, mainly coal, gas, nuclear and renewables, and including large-scale hydro to be imported from other countries in the southern African region.
 The initial IRP further details how this demand should be met in terms of generating capacity, type, timing and cost.
 The initial IRP also serves as an input to other government planning functions, inter alia, economic development, funding, and environmental and social policy formulation; it is also a means to determine the requirement for further investment in electricity generation capacity for South Africa.